 - Continue making adjustments until you reach an optimum performance level for your business requirements.

-- Maximum number of concurrent queries and concurrency slots
+- Maximum number of concurrent queries and concurrency slots.

-Recommendations for when to scale DWUs:
+Recommendations for when to scale out data warehouse units:

 - Compute and memory resources are returned to the pool of available resources in the data center